-The PCR swab test, taken from inside the nose and / or mouth, indicates whether a person is currently infected with the virus.
+The PCR swab test, taken from inside the nose and/or mouth, is the main one used by the NHS testing service and indicates whether a person is currently infected with the virus.

-Currently, anyone with symptoms can theoretically get a coronavirus test as part of the UK testing and tracking programs.
+- Currently, anyone with symptoms can get a coronavirus test as part of the UK testing and tracing programs.

-You can request this swab test online, and it can be done at a drive-through testing centre, at a mobile testing unit, or via a home-test kit.
-It tells you whether you’re currently infected with coronavirus.
+- You can request the swab test online, and it can be done at a drive-through testing centre, at a mobile testing unit, or via a home-test kit.

 The government website urges people to request a test as soon as they develop symptoms, and says testing must be done within the first five days of having symptoms.